PLEASE SUPPORT W42ST

 “Our outdoor tennis courts are treasured recreational spaces in all five boroughs as they provide fun and healthy exercise in the sunshine,” said NYC Parks Acting Commissioner Liam Kavanagh in a press release.
 “Whether you’re playing singles, doubles, or learning to play for the first time, your tennis reservation is only a few clicks away online.”

 The closest west side NYC Parks courts are uptown at Central Park at W93rd Street (where US Open stars have been occasionally known to practice!), Riverside Park at W96th Street (featuring clay courts!) and Riverside Park at George Washington Bridge.
 Most NYC courts are open from 8am to dusk, aside from Central Park where courts open at 7am, and Randall’s Island, where courts open at 6:30am and close at 11pm.
+Many city courts allow online sign-ups for same-day and advance reservations, and permit holders can also walk on to open city courts.

 Where to Play Tennis with Your Permit on the West Side